WebQit/docs/webflo/docs/README-1.md

 > It is even just possible to build an entire app out of the `/worker` directory alone, if all you're building is a client-side, offline-capable app!
 Routing is covered in [the next section](#routing).
 And [here](learn/worker-level-routing) are worker-level routing examples.
 Service Workers are covered in detail in [the Progressive Web Apps (PWA) tutorial](learn/progressive-web-apps).

-### Routing
-As seen, Webflo lets us follow the traditional filesystem layout for a project.
+Webflo lets us follow the traditional filesystem layout for a project.
 The concept of routing is simply drawn on this layout.
 It is all about the *request/response flow and what happens along the path it takes*.
 Webflo's *skillfulness with flows* is probabbly the best thing about its name.

 If we've grasped the concept of [project layout](#project-layout) above, we've done routing in Webflo, basically.
 What we will now cover is orchestrating routes along the request/response flow.